Raphael-Boichot/The-TinyGB-Printer/README.md

 **How to make it:**
 - Solder the pin headers on the Pi Pico, the SD shield, the level shifter and the step-up converter.
 Beware of which side you solder the pin header.
 Check if you can drop the uf2 file to the Pico, it must blink red on and off, it's normal.
 - Solder the caps and the 3.3V converter first.
 They are surface mount components but big enough to be soldered easily.
 Don't be afraid by their size.
 They are not tiny, trust me.
-- Solder all parts with minimal clearance possible against the PCB.
+- Solder all parts with minimal the clearance possible against the PCB.
 - Trim and reflow all pins on the back side to get a clean finish.
 I personally trim pins as short as possible before soldering but there is a risk of scratching the solder mask, so be carefull.
 - Solder the battery box terminals and stuck the PCB on it with double sided tape for example (or hot glue).
 - You're ready to print !

+**Troubleshooting**
+- Last image is not written, unreadable or in BMP format ?
+You've probably switched the device off while the led was still on or you forgot to tear paper with the pushbutton in tear mode.
+-A complete batch of images is lacking ?
+The batteries are out of juice, recharge them.

 ## 100% compatibie with all known games using the Game Boy Printer
 In *Italics* game working fine in automatic mode, in **bold** games requiring the pushbutton to tear paper, or tear mode.